1. Skip to content

 Over the years there have been multiple violations of Resolution 1701, with both sides trading accusations that the other is causing all the problems.

 For example, in 2010, shooting started when trees claimed by the Lebanese were cut down by Israelis.
 In 2018, at a UNSC briefing, Israel accused Hezbollah of digging tunnels under the Blue Line, through which it could potentially mount attacks.
-At the same briefing, the Lebanese government complained that Israel violated Resolution 1701 almost daily, and that these violations, including flights over Lebanese borders, added up to around 1,800 incidents annually.
+At the same briefing, the Lebanese government complained that Israel violated Resolution 1701 almost daily, and that these violations, including flights over Lebanese borders, added up to around 1,800 incidents every year.

 In 2023, Hezbollah accused Israel of trying to annex more land in this area by building a security barrier.
 To protest this, locals demonstrated and Hezbollah set up a tent nearby.
 This was seen by the Israeli side as a provocation.